What are crunches?

 This is a great exercise for anyone to perform.

-If you have come here to learn about how to get a 6-pack, I can tell you right away its not all about doing crunches or sit-ups.
+If you have come here to learn about how to get a 6-pack, I can tell you right away it’s not all about doing crunches or sit-ups.
 To get 6 pack abs, you need to burn fat by doing high intensity, full-body exercises and maintaining a good diet and more.
-One of the best books I’ve ever read on the subject of six-pack abs are The Truth About Six-Pack Abs.
-I completely recommend this to anyone after trying it myself – it is packed with 106 pages of information which answers just about any question you might have about achieving a 6-pack.
+One of the best books I’ve ever read on the subject of six-pack abs is: Diamond-Cut Abs How to Engineer The Ultimate Six-Pack–Minimalist Methods for Maximal Results.
+I completely recommend this to anyone after trying it myself – it is packed information which answers just about any question you might have about achieving a 6-pack.
 The author also gives you diet and meal suggestions which are essential in your 6-pack goals.
-I personally still use The Truth About Six-Pack Abs as reference to this day.
+I personally still use Diamond-Cut Abs How to Engineer The Ultimate Six-Pack–Minimalist Methods for Maximal Results as reference to this day.
 Check it out now here!

 How do you perform a standard traditional crunch?